Starter Practice Plans

 +

-• Have the players start on the baseline on the right side of the court in one line.
+Have half of the players start on the baseline on the right side of the court, each with a ball.

 Key Points